voxpupuli/puppet-splunk/README.markdown

 be aquired seperately, and the module configured to use it.
 Users can use yum or apt to install these components if they're self-hosted.

-If applicable, this section should have a brief description of the technology the module integrates with and what that integration enables.
-This section should answer the questions: "What does this module *do*?" and "Why would I use it?"

 ## Setup

 ### What splunk affects